Chart Color Schemes

 Buckland Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Buckland Park has a high level of cultural diversity, with 40.4% of its population born overseas and 51.0% speaking a language other than English at home.
-Christianity is the predominant religion in Buckland Park, comprising 55.6% of the population.
-Buddhism is significantly overrepresented compared to Greater Adelaide's average, making up 30.0% of Buckland Park's population.
+Christianity is the main religion in Buckland Park, comprising 55.6% of people.
+Buddhism is significantly overrepresented compared to the Greater Adelaide average, making up 30.0% of Buckland Park's population.

 Frequently Asked Questions - Diversity